Cascade Canyon Rock Climbing

 For Baxter's Pinnacle or No Perches Necessary you'll only hike up the trail for 10-15 minutes before turning off.
 Guide's Wall is about 1 hour up the trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cascade Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cascade Canyon:

 Featured Route For Cascade Canyon